Maestro Enrico Cecchetti

 Maestro Cavalieri Enrico Cecchetti (1850-1928) was considered the greatest ballet teacher of his time.
 His Method of classical ballet training is comprehensive and theatrical.
 It is based on sound physical and theoretial principles and is suitable for all levels of dancer from beginners through to prima ballerinas It has been called the science behind the art of classical ballet.

 How can you recognise a Cecchetti Trained Dancer?

-A dancer trained in the Cecchetti Method dances with co-ordination and control, purity of line and can move with astonishing speed or measured lyricism.
-They are able to change planes and directions without difficulty and always with musicality and a sense of the innate joy of dancing.
+A dancer trained in the Cecchetti Method dances with co-ordination and control, purity of line and can move with speed or measured lyricism.
+They are musical, can use gesture and readily adapt to all other kinds of dancing.

 Who was Enrico Cecchetti?

-Cecchetti’s presence in the Diaghilev company was very important teaching Karsavina, Nijinsky, Fokine, Massine, Lopokova, Preobrajenska (who was Vaganova’s mentor), Sedowa, Kschessinskaya and Woizikowsky, Other famous Cecchetti pupils were Ninette de Valois (founder of the Royal Ballet Schools and the Royal Ballet Company) Dame Alicia Markova (founder English National Ballet), Marie Rambert (Polish born founder of Rambert Dance Company), Dame Peggy Van Praagh (Australian Ballet), Serge Lifar (Paris Opera), Vincenzo Celli, Cia Fornaroli, Margaret Craske and many more.
+Famous Cecchetti pupils included Dame Ninette de Valois (founder of the Royal Ballet Schools and the Royal Ballet Company) Dame Alicia Markova (founder English National Ballet), Marie Rambert (Polish born founder of Rambert Dance Company), Dame Peggy Van Praagh (Australian Ballet), Serge Lifar (Paris Opera), Vincenzo Celli, Cia Fornaroli, Margaret Craske and many more.
 The Royal Ballet School used Cecchetti Method in its curriculum thanks to the influence of Sir Frederick Ashton the Royal Ballet Choreographer, until 1986.